MEDIA

 • Innovation & Technology

-An article by Prof. Erwin HUANG, the Adjunct Professor of Division of Integrative Systems & Design (ISD), on OpenAI's IPO plan.
+An article by Prof. Erwin HUANG, the Adjunct Professor of Division of Integrative Systems & Design (ISD) on the advantages of wearing AI glasses.
+(HK Economic Times)

 Photo Credit: Matilda Wormwood